Plastic bottle - Milk

 • Might you be pregnant?

-If you’re already pumping or nursing every two to three hours and at least once overnight, increasing the minutes of pumping (not to exceed 30 min per session) and the pressure, may be helpful in helping you regain the supply you once had.
+If you’re already pumping or nursing every two to three hours and at least once overnight, increasing the minutes of pumping (not to exceed 30 min per session) and the pressure, may be helpful in helping you restore your breast milk supply from previous weeks.
 It’s OK if you don’t see milk coming out during the last portion of these sessions.
 Pumping after your milk stops actively flowing sends signals to your body to increase supply.
 If you’re low on time, pump both breasts at a time.
 Not only is this a huge time-saver, it usually yields more milk.

 You’re putting a lot of time and effort into your pumping sessions, so make the most of them!
 A poorly functioning pump with decreased suction and power can negatively impact your supply.
 If you have any concerns about the function of your pump and its impact on your supply, contact the team at The Lactation Network.
-We’d be happy to find a pump that works for you.
+We can connect you with an IBCLC who can help you find a pump that works for you.

 It’s also important to make sure you’re using a breast shield that properly fits.
 This takes some skill, so if you are not sure, request a pumping assessment during a 90-minute in-home visit with an IBCLC from The Lactation Network.
 We know that breastfeeding doesn’t always come easy, and we’d love to provide some tips and tricks for your breastfeeding journey.